Snapper Carr: The Star-Tsar

 The story continued in "The Key—Or Not The Key", with Snapper/Star-Tsar freed by Star-Tsar henchmen.
 Several League members trace the henchmen's flying getaway vehicles to the Star-Tsar's lair.
 They are swiftly captured by the Key, who survived his last encounter with the Justice League back in 1974.
 Meanwhile, in Happy Harbor, other JLA members try to talk to Snapper Carr's family in an attempt to understand why Snapper would have turned to crime.
 Janet Carr bitterly tells the heroes that Snapper was unable to attend college or find employment because of his past association with the Justice League, and had been living a life of misery and poverty.
 As Janet spoke to them, the Star-Tsar attacked Happy Harbor.
 But after seeing Janet, he broke off his attack and fled.
 The JLA members followed the Star-Tsar to the Key's hideout, but Snapper—dressed as the Star-Tsar—tried to warn them that they were falling into a trap.
 A second Star-Tsar appeared and incapacitated everyone.
 Later, this second Star-Tsar set off bombs in Washington, D.C., and threatened President Jimmy Carter with more explosions if he did not pay a ransom.
 In the Key's hideout, Snapper found himself imprisoned alongside the other JLAers.
 He told them how the Key found him, destitute and depressed, and offered to supply him with weapons and money if he attacked the JLA.
 Desperate to feel good about himself, Snapper agreed to participate in the Key's plan.
 Snapper said the Key, disguised as the Star-Tsar, must have attacked the embassy in Washington.
 Feeling remorse for attacking his friends, Snapper decided to expose the Key by attacking Happy Harbor (knowing full well that the JLA would easily track him).
 The JLA soon freed themselves, and discovered that the Key had suffered a horrible accident that left him with a doll-sized body but normal-sized head.
 The heroes deduced that since the Key could not run in his robotic, humanoid body, there must be a third Star-Tsar.
-The Red Tornado then exposed Mark Shaw as the third Star-Tsar.
+Red Tornado then exposed Mark Shaw as the third Star-Tsar.
 At the end of the story, Superman says he will not send Snapper Carr to jail, and has something else in mind for him.